dgreen/dgreen.github.io/_posts/2022-02-15-Doodle-for-the-rest-of-us---the-meeting-participants.md

 ---
-title: "Doodle for the rest of us -- the meeting participants"
+title: "<del>Doodle</del> for the rest of us -- the meeting participants"
 date: 2022-02-15 12:00
 comments: true
 related: true